-Following the Hughes Defense Spin-Off, General Motors will no longer own any of Hughes Defense and, accordingly, GM's consolidated balance sheet will reflect decreased net assets and net liabilities, resulting in an overall reduction in GM stockholders' equity of approximately \$0.6 billion to \$1.6 billion (based on the Recent Raytheon Stock Price and the net assets of Hughes Defense at June 30, 1997, the overall reduction in GM stockholders' equity is estimated to be approximately \$1.6 billion).
-Although we expect that the Hughes Transactions will initially increase GM's net liquidity as a result of the proceeds from the new indebtedness to be incurred by Hughes Defense prior to the Hughes Defense Spin-Off, we do not expect the Hughes Transactions to have an ongoing material impact on GM's overall credit rating, financial condition or results of operations (including with respect to its gross margin percentage, operating margin percentage, net margin percentage and debt-to-equity ratio).
+Following the Hughes Defense Spin-Off, General Motors will no longer own any of Hughes Defense and, accordingly, GM's consolidated balance sheet will reflect decreased net assets and net liabilities, resulting in an overall reduction in GM stockholders' equity of approximately \$0.6 billion to \$1.6 billion (based on the Recent Raytheon Stock Price and the net assets of Hughes Defense at June 30, 1997, the overall reduction in GM stockholders' equity is estimated to be approximately \$1.5 billion).
+Although we expect that the Hughes Transactions will initially increase GM's net liquidity as a result of the proceeds from the new indebtedness to be incurred by Hughes Defense prior to the Hughes Defense Spin-Off, we do not expect the Hughes Transactions to have an ongoing material impact on GM's overall credit rating, financial condition or results of operations (including with respect to its gross margin percentage, operating margin percentage, net margin percentage and debt-toequity ratio).
 However, there can be no assurance that the Hughes Transactions, in combination with other transactions, operating results and market conditions will not result in a lower credit rating or weaker financial condition than in the absence of the Hughes Transactions.
 For additional information, see "Description of the Hughes Transactions--Accounting Treatment" in Chapter 3.
+For a discussion of the impact of the Hughes Transactions on the amounts available to pay dividends on GM common stocks, see "New GM Class H Common Stock--GM Certificate of Incorporation Provisions Regarding Dividends" in Chapter 6.